Just Men!: Round 2

-Round 3 (catch-up round)
+Round 3 (Catch-Up Round)

-The contestants took turns asking one of the three remaining celebrities questions in Round 3, the final round, then predicted whether the celebrity said "yes" or "no" to the Round 3 question.
-The contestant won the celebrity's key if she guessed correctly, along with her choice of one of her opponent's keys; if she guessed wrong, however, she lost both that key and a second key to the other player.
+A third question was presented, with no announcement as to how many of the remaining three panelists had answered either way.
+The contestants took turns questioning one panelist at a time and predicting his response.
+A correct guess awarded that panelist's key and allowed the contestant to steal one key from her opponent, while a miss gave the key and the steal to the opponent.

-The contestant who won the most keys after all seven keys were claimed won the game and advanced to the bonus round.
-The loser received a consolation prize for each key she won, and was guaranteed at least one prize.
+This round ended after all seven keys had been claimed, at which point the contestant holding more keys won the game.
+The loser received one consolation prize for each key she held, but was guaranteed a minimum of one prize.

 Bonus round

-The champion was allowed to choose one of the keys the first time she won the game, and she was allowed to choose a second if she won all seven keys.
-The man (or men) attached to the key(s) walked to the car, and the champion tried to start the engine.
-If the car started, the champion won the car and retired undefeated; if not, she won a consolation prize, and White identified the correct key.
-The champion then used that key to open the trunk, inside of which was a prop that hinted at the identity of the consolation prize.
+The champion selected one of the keys she held for every main-game victory to that point, and could select one more key if she had claimed all seven.
+She sat in the driver's seat of the car, with the panelist(s) originally associated with the chosen key(s) gathered around or sitting in it, and tried one at a time in the ignition.
+If the car started, she won it and retired undefeated; if not, the host identified the correct key and opened the trunk with it, revealing a prop that hinted at a prize the champion would receive (e.g. a sombrero for a trip to Mexico).

-The champion was allowed to choose one additional key for each subsequent win, and she was awarded the car and retired if she made it to seven wins without having won the car.
+Any champion who won seven consecutive games automatically won the car and retired undefeated.

 Broadcast history

 Just Men! premiered on NBC January 3, 1983, along with two other game shows: Hit Man and a revival of Sale of the Century.
 The program aired at 12:00 noon Eastern/11:00 a.m.
 Central, though some stations such as WRC-TV in Washington, D.C. aired the program on next-day tape delay.
 Like many game shows in this time slot, Just Men! suffered from low affiliate clearances, as many larger markets aired newscasts at noon by 1983.
 The show lasted just thirteen weeks, ending its run on April 1, 1983.
 It was replaced in its time slot by The New Battlestars, which also ended after thirteen weeks.

 Just Men! aired opposite Family Feud on ABC nationwide, and The Young and the Restless on CBS outside the Eastern Time Zone.

-Despite the show's short run, Betty White won a Daytime Emmy Award for Outstanding Game Show Host for Just Men!, becoming the first woman to win the award.
+Despite the show's short run, Betty White made television history.
+She became the second woman to be nominated for the Daytime Emmy Award for Outstanding Game Show Host by herself (Susan Stafford was nominated in 1978) and the first to win the award in 1983, when she was voted ahead of Dick Clark and Richard Dawson.
+White was nominated for a second straight year in 1984, but finished behind Bob Barker and Dawson.